-Financial Summary: The financial summary provides detailed information on the amounts appropriated for the project, including the following:

-FY2023 Adopted: Reflects the amount adopted for the next fiscal year.

-FY2024-FY2027 Projected: Reflects planned amounts for the project in upcoming fiscal years.
+- Financial Summary: The financial summary provides detailed information on the amounts appropriated for the project, including the following: - FY2023 Recommended: Reflects the amount recommended for the next fiscal year. - FY2024-FY2027 Projected: Reflects planned amounts for the project in upcoming fiscal years.